Import an Inbox Item

 Consider the following prerequisites for importing an Inbox Item from an E2B file:

-• For vaults originally deployed in 21R1 or earlier, an admin must Enable E2B Import to Inbox Item.
+• For Vaults originally deployed in 21R1 or earlier, your Admin must Enable E2B Import to Inbox Item.

 Add a Document provides instructions on adding documents to the library.